MileHacker Logo

 Driving & Road Safety

-Roads inside Japan are generally well-kept up and safe.
+Roads inside Japan are generally well-maintained and safe.
 Traffic laws are strictly enforced, and drivers are typically courteous.
 Observe speed limits and general road rules.

 Driving Considerations